Kirklees Foster carers asked to “spread the word”

 Our fostering service recently hosted an evening to say thank you to each and every one of our foster carers.
 This was to acknowledge their ongoing dedication, commitment and hard work.

-Over 80 foster carers attended the thank you event.
-It took place at the John Smith’s Stadium where they were recognised for the valuable contribution they make in supporting and caring for the borough’s most vulnerable children and young people.
+Over 80 foster carers came along to the thank you event.
+It took place at the John Smith’s Stadium where they were recognised for the valuable contribution they make in supporting and caring for some of our most vulnerable children and young people.

 We need more foster carers